sizovs/sizovs.github.io/_posts/2019-05-25-developers-to-follow-on-twitter.md

 ---

-Do you know of other accounts with good signal vs. noise ratio, that you never considered muting?
+Do you know other accounts with good signal vs. noise ratio, that you never considered muting?